OPS-E2E-PPE/VBA-Docs/api/Word.Field.InlineShape.md

 keywords: vbawd10.chm154075148
 f1_keywords:
 - vbawd10.chm154075148
-ms.prod: word
 api_name:
 - Word.Field.InlineShape
 ms.assetid: 2fbaa2a5-3c31-e7ff-45db-044c62cde951
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Field.InlineShape property (Word)

 Returns an **[InlineShape](Word.InlineShape.md)** object that represents the picture, OLE object, or ActiveX control that is the result of an INCLUDEPICTURE or EMBED field.

 ## Syntax

 _expression_. `InlineShape`

  _expression_ An expression that returns a '[Field](Word.Field.md)' object.

 ## Remarks

 An **InlineShape** object is treated like a character and is positioned as a character within a line of text.

 ## Example